 Aside from paying the bill, involvement of the buyer and seller is unnecessary.
 A home appraisal is a hands-off process.

 Should You Skip A Home Appraisal?

 Completing a home appraisal is almost always required.
 It’s also a great method to determine the value of the home.
-Whether you’re applying for a conventional loan or a government-backed loan, the lender generally requires a home appraisal for lending a mortgage.
+Whether you’re applying for a conventional loan or a government-backed loan, the lender generally requires a home appraisal during the mortgage lending process.

 Appraisals do have pros and cons for the borrower.
 On the one hand, it can prevent borrowers from overpaying for a property.
 This protects the buyer and maintains their best interest as well.

 If given the option, should you skip a home appraisal?
 It depends on your individual situation.
 It’s important to understand the pros and cons of completing a formal appraisal and determine what’s right for you.

 Keep in mind, depending on your lender, you may not have the option to forgo a home appraisal.